 Global IELTS recognition is growing all the time and if the institution you plan to attend is not listed, we strongly recommend you contact the institution directly for confirmation of their latest admission requirements.

-- Shortlisting: 6 - 12 June 2017
+- Shortlisting: June 2019

-- Presentation and interview of shortlisted applicants: 19 - 23 June 2017
+- Presentation and interview (Skype) of shortlisted applicants: June/July 2019

-- Submission of acceptance letter received from relevant educational organisation: 30 June 2017 at the latest
+- Submission of acceptance letter received from relevant educational organisation: 30 June 2019 at the latest

 - Notification of final winner(s) and all applicants: July 2019

 How to apply

 - Take the IELTS test at a British Council authorised centre in Germany and receive an official Test Report Form (TRF) dated between 2 June 2018 and 10 June 2019 issued by the British Council in Germany.
 Please note that a TRF issued by a test centre outside of Germany cannot be accepted.

 - Complete and submit the online application form by 14:00 (German time) on 10 June 2019.